 |

-The NuvaRing® is made to release a steady amount of hormones over a 21-day period with a seven-day ring-free period.
-Each ring is used for one cycle and then removed.
+The vaginal ring is made to release a steady amount of hormones over a 21-day period followed by a seven-day ring-free period.
+Each ring is used for one cycle and then removed and discarded.

-Insert a NuvaRing® into your vagina between day one and day five of your period and keep it in place for three weeks in a row.
-Remove the Nuvaring® for a seven-day break after which you will insert a new ring.
+Insert a vaginal ring into your vagina and keep it in place for three weeks in a row.
+Remove the vaginal ring and after seven days, insert a new ring.
 Your period should begin during the ring-free week.
-The Nuvaring® should be left in place during sex and is usually not felt by either partner.
-It can be used with a condom and tampons.
+The vaginal ring should be left in place during sex and is usually not felt by either partner.
+It can be used with condoms and tampons.

-- To insert: After washing your hands, squeeze NuvaRing® between the thumb and the index finger and insert it into the vagina as far as it will go.
-The exact placement is not important for NuvaRing® to work and the muscles of the vagina should keep the ring in place.
+- To insert: After washing your hands, squeeze the vaginal ring in the middle between the thumb and the index finger and insert it into the vagina as far as it will go.
+The exact placement is not important for the vaginal ring to work and the muscles of the vagina should keep the ring in place.

 - To remove: Put a finger into the vagina and pull it out.
-Dispose of the used ring in the foil pouch it came in, but not in the toilet.
+Put the used ring in the foil pouch it came in and then in the garbage, not in the toilet.

 |